 During your time as a student at Glyndŵr University you may encounter many issues that make you think more deeply about some of life’s big questions (e.g. What should I do with my life?
 Why do people suffer?
 Does it matter if I believe in God?
 Why can’t people get on with each other?).

-Janice Jones is the Chaplain.
-She works ecumenically with other Christian denominations and connects to other faith communities.
-She is available to all staff and students to explore life and living.
-You can talk to the chaplain about anything at all.
+At present we have a team of voluntary chaplains that are available to staff and students to explore life and living.
+You can talk to a chaplain about anything at all.
 There is not even a need for the chaplain to know whether you are coming to discuss a relationship problem, the weekend hockey results or last Sunday’s Songs of Praise.
-One advantage of a chaplain being a general practitioner is that no-one need ever know why you called in.
+It is best to make an appointment though and you can do this by emailing email@example.com.

 Faith advisors are contact persons for your faith group, and they can talk to you about issues related to your particular faith, when the Chaplain is unable to help.
 Currently we have faith advisors for many of the Christian denominations and for Muslims, Hindus, Sikhs and Buddhists.
 We continue to make contact with representatives of other belief systems in order to add more advisors to this list.

-The chaplaincy has a quiet space, situated on the second floor of the Edward Llwyd Centre, where you can pray, meditate or reflect.
+The chaplaincy has a Quiet Space, situated on the second floor of the Edward Llwyd Centre (library building), where you can pray, meditate or reflect.
 The space is open for all to use.

 Glyndŵr University's library offers a wide range of information resources to support your studies in a comfortable and flexible learning environment.